acpuig/Game2D/README.md

 # TJE2D
-A C++ simple 2D games framework, it just creates a window, reads input and allows to load sprites.

-It was created for the Game Development Course at Universitat Pompeu Fabra.
+2D Videogame made in Visual Studio (C++) for the subject of Game Development Course at Universitat Pompeu Fabra.